drevanzyl/blog/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Getting to Know Through Data"
+title = "A website dedicated to teaching you something about using data to understand the world."

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 # hero_media = "hero-academic.png"